Master of Business Administration (MBA)

-Build a tailored MBA, whether you work for a large organisation or are planning your first start up.
-High-quality, informed teaching will give you practical skills, help you make effective business decisions, think creatively and find solutions to real-life challenges.
+Whether you work for a large organisation or own your first start-up, a tailored MBA course will equip you with invaluable skills.
+High-quality, informed teaching will give you practical skills, help you make effective business decisions.

-Sustainability and ethical business are incorporated throughout the course, and you can choose to study specialist modules in digital intelligence.
-Kingston Business School has a strong focus on innovation and entrepreneurship, including an incubation programme and co-working space.
+Join the academic community at Kingston Business School.
+We have a strong focus on innovation and entrepreneurship, including an incubation programme and co-working space.

 Through the MBA, we aim for our students to actively analyse, question, interpret and innovate.
 This course will prepare you to identify and embrace potential opportunities whilst developing your creative capacities and collaborative approach in order to be successful in different environments.